Kim Kardashian's Hairstylist's Tip for Dry Hair Will Cost You Nothing

 Now that winter is here, harsh weather conditions are drying out our tresses.
 Bun days are much more frequent.
 But, to our delight, we've learned that laziness can be beneficial and actually help to hydrate hair.

 His advice: "Deep condition because your hair naturally dries out," the Color Wow ambassador told E!
-News. "[I'd] try having rest days [and] leaving a deep conditioning treatment in a bun."
+News. "[I'd] try having rest days, [and] leave a deep conditioning treatment in a bun."

 All you need to turn your lazy bun into an all-day hair treatment is a deep conditioner.
-Before you leave your house, simply lather your hair with a deep conditioner that won't flake up, like a hair follicle-penetrating oil or the Color Wow Dream Coat Anti-Humidity Hair Treatment.
+Before you leave your house, simply lather your hair with a deep conditioner that won't flake up, like a hair follicle-penetrating oil.